-People hire woodworkers to build cabinets into the wall, hold aluminum sheets in place with wood components, decorate ceilings with moldings, or install wooden flooring.
+People hire woodworkers to build cabinets into the wall, decorate ceilings with moldings, or install wooden flooring.

 You can establish yourself as the premier woodwork contractor in your area!

-The more folks know about you, the better it is for your company.
+The more folks know about you, the better it is for your venture.